 How To Start Matched Betting

-I recommend starting with £200, and I estimate it should take you no longer than 3 months to achieve £1000 profit by spending around 30 minutes a day taking action.
+We recommend starting with £200, and I estimate it should take you no longer than 3 months to achieve £1000 profit by spending around 30 minutes a day taking action.

 The process is quite straightforward, however, for many people, the biggest hurdle is getting started.

-I’ve broken the process down into manageable steps for you to focus on.
+We’ve broken the process down into manageable steps for you to focus on.

 Matched Betting Frequently Asked Questions

-How much money can I make from matched betting long term?
+How much money can I make from Matched Betting long term?

 Naturally, people want to know the answer to this before they start.

-And I’ll estimate some realistic amounts you should be able to achieve.
+We’ll estimate some realistic amounts you should be able to achieve.